Uniform observable error bounds of Trotter formulae for the semiclassical Schr\"odinger equation: Trotter error analysis for time-evolved observables

-Then by induction we get But by Egorov's theorem, $T(js)$ is a pseudodifferential operator with symbol in $S$ whose seminorms are bounded by a constant depending on $t$ (uniform in $j$).
+But by Egorov's theorem, $T(js)$ is a pseudodifferential operator with symbol in $S$ whose seminorms are bounded by a constant depending on $t$ (uniform in $j$).
 Then applying (\ref{eq:unif_c_b2}) in Corollary \ref{cor:error_short_time} to each term and summing gives as was to be shown. \end{proof}

-\begin{rem} The error bounds in \cref{thm:long_trot1} and \cref{thm:long_trot2} are uniform in $h$, where $0 <h \leq 1$.
-When $h > 1$, though less physically relevant here, one can directly use the operator norm error in terms of the evolution operators or the vector norm error in the wave function. \end{rem}
+\begin{remark} The error bounds in \cref{thm:long_trot1} and \cref{thm:long_trot2} are uniform in $h$, where $0 <h \leq 1$.
+When $h > 1$, though less physically relevant here, one can directly use the operator norm error in terms of the evolution operators or the vector norm error in the wave function. \end{remark}

-It is worth pointing out that the operator norm error bound immediately implies error estimates in the observable expectations. \begin{cor} Let the observable $O = \op_h(o)$ be the Weyl quantization of a symbol $o\in S(\RR^{2d})$.
+It is worth pointing out that the operator norm error bound immediately implies error estimates in the observable expectations, which improve \cite[Theorem 7.4]{LasserLubich2020} from additive to uniform. \begin{corollary} Let the observable $O = \op_h(o)$ be the Weyl quantization of a symbol $o\in S(\RR^{2d})$.
 Let $t=ns$ and $0<h\leq 1$.
 Then the error of the observable expectations using either the first-order or second-order Trotter formulae is bounded by

-for any wave function $\norm{\psi}_{L^2} = 1$, where $C_t$ is some constant independent of $n$ and $h$. \end{cor} \begin{proof} By Cauchy-Schwarz inequality, we have
+for any wave function $\norm{\psi}_{L^2} = 1$, where $C_t$ is some constant independent of $n$ and $h$. \end{corollary} \begin{proof} By Cauchy-Schwarz inequality, we have

 which yields the desired result.
 The error bound for the second-order Trotter follows the same strategy. \end{proof}